dp9studio/tukang/README.md

       \__/ \_,_//_/\_\ \_,_//_//_/\_, /
                                  /___/  v0.02

-A tool to help automate .ai template creation for artworks.

 ## Current Features
 - Able to generate a simple 8 x 2 template for mural schematics based on given measurements **(in meters)**.